shopifykray/gift-card-marketplace/README.md

 ### **This is a temporary solution to a complex problem.**

 ## Why do I need this?
 By default, when you click "View Gift Card" after you purchase a gift card from a Shopify store, the image used is NOT the Primary photo used on the Gift Card product itself.
+[Original Gift Card](https://screenshot.click/24-09-tndfw-dwfee.jpg) | [Updated Gift Card](https://screenshot.click/24-12-r1q8f-00gc7.jpg).

 These changes offer two major distinctions:
 1. The image used after purchase will be the primary image from the Gift Card Product (please use the template attached here for best sizing).